Ronster2018/dockerized-pihole/ReadMe.md

 # Dockerized Pihole
-This YAML files is set up to create a docker container that has its own IP address on your network through the use of a macvlan configuration.
+This YAML files creates a docker container that has its own IP address on your network with a  macvlan configuration.

 ## Requirements